Eppo-exp/eppo-docs/docs/feature-flags/sdks/index.md

 Eppo's server-side SDKs may be used to implement flags and run experiments in your application server code.
 The below diagram shows the interactions of the SDK with Eppo's server:

 1. **Initialization**: The SDK is designed to be initialized once when your application server starts up.
-Upon initialization, the SDK begins polling Eppo's API at 5-minute intervals (not configurable) to retrieve flag/experiment configurations.
+Upon initialization, the SDK begins polling Eppo's API at regular intervals (not configurable) to retrieve flag/experiment configurations.
 The flag/experiment configurations such as variations and traffic allocation are stored in memory for quick lookup during assignment.

 2. **Assignment**: The application server code invokes the SDK to assign a subject (e.g. user ID) to an experiment variation.